carbon-language/carbon-lang/docs/design/pattern_matching.md

 -   As the type of a binding.

-It is anticipated that `auto` may be permitted in more contexts in the future, for example as a generic argument in a parameterized type that appears in a context where `auto` is allowed, such as `Vector(auto)` or `auto*`.
+It is anticipated that `auto` may be permitted in more contexts in the future, for example as a placeholder argument in a parameterized type that appears in a context where `auto` is allowed, such as `Vector(auto)` or `auto*`.

 When the type of a binding requires type deduction, the type is deduced against